zibingala/NASA_APOD_Downloader/README.md

 Two modes:
 - change booleans in line 22 or line 28
-- - set dates for single download or iteration
+- set dates for single download or iteration in line {23,25} && line {29,32}

-# HD / IMAGE ONLY

 - Automatically tries to use 'hdurl' (you can uncomment line 61 for simple url)
 - Currently works only with images (no videos, or other 'media_type')

-# BASED ON
+# ENJOY THE UNIVERSE

-Ajinkya Sonawane's code on medium.com https://medium.com/daily-python/consuming-nasa-api-using-python-part-1-daily-python-17-4ce104fa47ab
+Based on Ajinkya Sonawane's code on medium.com https://medium.com/daily-python/consuming-nasa-api-using-python-part-1-daily-python-17-4ce104fa47ab

-# Enjoy The Universe!